Last updated July 14th, 2024.

 Things change if you’re a foreigner, though, especially if you don’t speak Japanese.The language barrier will not only certainly cause problems, but you’re also likely to face discrimination.

-Despite being one of the most popular tourist destinations, some Ryokan (traditional Japanese inns) and restaurants still have a policy to welcome only Japanese-speaking guests.
+Despite being one of the most popular tourist destinations, some Ryokan (traditional Japanese inns and hotels) still have a policy to welcome only Japanese-speaking guests.

 Although this is a direct form of discrimination, it’s not borne out of racism or ill will; they’re afraid that the language barrier will prevent them from providing you with the best service they can manage.

-Still, it is highly recommended that you bring a local friend or hire a lawyer to navigate you through the real estate hunt if you are not equipped with the gift of language.
+Still, it is highly recommended that you bring a local friend or hire a lawyer to navigate you through the real estate hunt if you aren’t equipped with the gift of language.
 It might bruise some people’s ego, but ultimately, saving thousands of dollars will be well worth it.

-If you can’t handle it, you’re probably better off staying at home and not doing business abroad.
+If you can’t handle it, you’re probably better off staying at home and not doing business in Japan or abroad.

-With that said, we’ve purchased and rented properties everywhere, from Bangkok to Tbilisi to Phnom Penh.
-Japan is the only country where we’ve encountered tenants and realtors “not wanting to deal with non-Japanese.”
+With that said, we’ve purchased and rented properties everywhere, from Bangkok to Shanghai.
+Yet Japan is the only country where we’ve encountered tenants and realtors “not wanting to deal with non-Japanese.”

 You’ll find plenty of English-speaking realtors online, but most are even worse.
 They won’t refuse your business but may instead rip you off with overpriced nonsense.

-How do you find a good realtor in Japan as a foreigner, then?
+How do you find a good real estate agent in Japan as a foreigner, then?
 Your two best bets are either learning Japanese or asking a trusted friend for help.

 Is Buying Property in Japan Even a Good Idea?

-Now, to the most crucial question: Is investing in Japan a good investment?
+Now, to the most crucial question: Is buying a house in Japan a good investment?

 Japan has its share of problems.
 A stagnant GDP growth rate and numerous geopolitical issues will weigh heavily on the nation during the 21st century.